ZenUml/tldraw-confluence/README.md

-# Forge Hello World
+# Forge Todo App - Custom UI

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge custom UI app written in React that displays in a Jira issue panel.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.